-- In France, multiple investment programs eligible for energy savings certificates were approved in 2020 with the aim of renovating some of our energy facilities and thus reducing our energy consumption and carbon footprint.
+In France, multiple investment programs eligible for energy savings certificates were approved in 2020 with the aim of renovating some of our energy facilities and thus reducing our energy consumption and carbon footprint.
 In the Operation Department, with a dedicated team has been set up to implement and monitor these programs.
-Some of these projects were launched in 2020 and will be operational in 2021, including: - modernization of the cold production facility was initiated at one of our major sites, to improve energy efficiency and optimize performances; - a heat pump was installed, with distribution to the hot water network, and the cold-water facility was completely replaced. - Our subsidiary Armor Protéines, specializing in milk fractionation, won the government's Plan France Relance award for "supporting and driving the reduction of greenhouse gas emissions in industry".
+Some of these projects were launched in 2020 and will be operational in 2021, including:

+- modernization of the cold production facility was initiated at one of our major sites, to improve energy efficiency and optimize performances; - a heat pump was installed, with distribution to the hot water network, and the cold-water facility was completely replaced. - Our subsidiary Armor Protéines, specializing in milk fractionation, won the government's Plan France Relance award for "supporting and driving the reduction of greenhouse gas emissions in industry".
 The project presented by the Saint-Brice-En-Coglès site (in the Ille-et-Vilaine French department) was selected by Ademe (The French Agency for Ecological Transition) for its carbon reduction initiative: overhauling the processes used to produce its products with high nutritional value with the aim of increasing production capacities while reducing energy consumption.
-Ours was the only Grand-Ouest region company selected under this plan.

-- Our Messageries Laitières logistics platform set up a heat recovery system in its refrigeration facility for the purpose of heating its offices and maintenance workshop. - "CSR Energies and Materials" meetings, and meetings with the on-site environmental correspondent, were continued in 2020, in digital format, to keep track of initiatives in progress.
+Ours was the only Grand-Ouest region company selected under this plan. - Our Messageries Laitières logistics platform set up a heat recovery system in its refrigeration facility for the purpose of heating its offices and maintenance workshop. - Révillon has undertaken work on replacing its refrigeration facility on its Roanne site (Loire). - Souchon has converted most of its existing refrigerating equipment to equipment that uses CO2, a fluid that improves energy efficiency while at the same time reducing its ecological impact thanks to its low global warming potential. - "CSR Energies and Materials" meetings, and meetings with the on-site environmental correspondent, were continued in 2020, in digital format, to keep track of initiatives in progress.
 We also continued rolling out our Academy SAVENCIA training cursus. - A second energy audit campaign was launched this year.
 The resulting reports identified potential sources of energy savings and served as a basis for launching the necessary initiatives.